-LGBT Veteran Care | Veterans Affairs
+LGBT Veteran care | Veterans Affairs

 Advance directives: Veterans may designate any person as a decision-maker for care if they won't be able to make these decisions themselves.
 This includes same-sex partners.
 Advance directive agents are chosen by the Veteran and do not need to be biologically related.

-Documentation in medical records: VA Butler maintains the confidentiality of information about sexual orientation, sexual behavior, and gender identity, just like any other private health information.
+Documentation in medical records: VA New Jersey maintains the confidentiality of information about sexual orientation, sexual behavior, and gender identity, just like any other private health information.

 Changing name or sex in records: Your name in your medical record will reflect your legal name.
 The sex in your medical record should reflect your self-identified gender.
 You have the right to request that your name and sex are updated as appropriate.
 There are established procedures for changing your name and sex with the VA Privacy Officer.